 Cmd + s to save your changes in the code editor.

 Adding a new resource will open a new tab with a form.
-You will be asked to choose a unique name and to select a type for your new resource.
+You will be asked to choose a unique name and to select a type of your new resource.

 To rename a resource, you need to double-click on the resource’s name in the list.
 An input will be displayed and you will be able to choose a new name.

-To duplicate a resource, click on the resource’s name and hit the ‘Duplicate’ button.
+To duplicate a resource, click on the resource’s name and click on the button Duplicate.
 A new resource based on the initial resource will directly be created.
 Only, the name will be indexed.

-To delete a resource, click on the resource’s name and hit the ‘Delete’ button.
-You will be asked to confirm the deleting.
+To delete a resource, click on the resource’s name and click on the button Delete.
+You will be first asked to confirm the deleting.